essiesalari/Image-Classification-CIFAR10-_DL/README.md

 ## Results

 ## License
 This project is licensed under the MIT License.
-See LICENSE for more details.
+See Link Text https://www.cs.toronto.edu/~kriz/cifar.htmlfor more details.